csd113/VeggieCoin_Wiki/getting_started/Getting_Started.md

 ![](/Images/debug-button.png)

-3. Once your wallet is unlocked, type `dumpprivkey <youreraaddress>`, the console will now print out your wallets private key.
+3. Once your wallet is unlocked, type `dumpprivkey <your_address>`, the console will now print out your wallets private key.
 4. Save your private key to a safe location where it cannot be accessed from the internet.
 NEVER show this key to anyone else, with this key anyone can have access to all your ERA.
 5. Once you have saved your private key to a secure location make sure you re-lock your wallet my typing into the console `walletlock`.